y9c/variant/README.md

                          specify reference name, can be human / mouse / dog / cat / chicken ...

   -e, --release INTEGER  ensembl release
+                         NOTE: Change the release version to choice different version of genome. eg. set release as 75 for GRCh37.
   -t, --type [DNA|RNA]
   -n, --npad INTEGER     Number of padding base to call motif.
   -a, --all-effects      Output all effects.